 Ensure your pet is relaxed, for example after a walk.
 Start off slowly at the beginning to build up trust and don’t force anything; start with only brushing some of their teeth and use your index finger rather than a toothbrush.
 You can dip your finger into something that your pet likes, for example bone broth, coconut oil or pet toothpaste.

 Once your dog or cat is comfortable with this try using something on your finger such as a micro-fibre anti-plaque finger for dogs (also available for cats and puppies) to make this process easier and more effective.
 Start by gently rubbing the top front teeth and work your way to the front of the back teeth.
 Repeat the process for the bottom teeth.
 The tongue and saliva help keep the inside of the teeth clean.
+Please note that many pets will not tolerate the intrusion of a brush or even a finger brush.

 Keep sessions short and offer lots of praise and reward!
 Apply different pressures to the gums to see how your pet reacts.
 Then when your dog or cat is comfortable you can start to add a natural, pet toothpaste However we recommend to initially let them lick this off your finger until they get used to the flavour.